mswart/ruby-modernizr/README.md

 Usage
 -----

-Now you just need to require `modernizr` from your javascript bundle.
+Now you'll just need to require `modernizr` from your javascript bundle.

 ``` javascript
 //= require modernizr